MiguelSavignano/datastore-exporter/README.md

 # DataStoreExporter

-Export your datastore entities to csv or json
+Export your google datastore data to csv or json

 ## Usage
 ```javascript